 - As mentioned above, the Osiris commercialization team has an excellent reputation in the industry.
 S&N sees the Osiris workforce, of about 360 people, as relatively easy to integrate.
 Again, this may be a case of everything lining up nicely on the presentation and spreadsheet, but it could be more difficult in practice.
 Over the past couple of years, Smith & Nephew has lost many of their most talented executives, who often cite a slow-moving, bureaucratic, and risk-averse corporate culture as the reasoning.
 This corporate culture many not mesh well with the drive that is ingrained in so many Osiris account executives and managers.
 On the other hand, Smith & Nephew has gone through a senior leadership change in recent months as well.
 If the acquisition goes through as announced, it will be interesting to see how many of the top-performing Osiris sales and marketing executives are still around in the next few years.

 - Perhaps the biggest unknown in the wound care regenerative medicine space is the issue of reimbursement.
 Recently, there have been some small but potentially foretelling reimbursement developments pertaining to CTPs in the US.
 Government and payer policy can be extremely tricky to predict, but this is a segment which is heavily influenced by it.
-Companies like Osiris Therapeutics, Organogenesis Inc. (NASDAQ: ORGO), and Acelity have historically led the sector with investment in R&D and post-market surveillance trials.
+Companies like Osiris Therapeutics, Organogenesis Inc. (NASDAQ: ORGO), Integra LifeSciences (NASDAQ: IART), and Acelity [update: 3M (NYSE: MMM) announced it would acquire Acelity less than two months after news of this S&N-Osiris acquisition broke] have historically led the sector with investment in R&D and post-market surveillance trials.
 However, regulators and payers alike are increasingly asking the question, “Is it enough?”
-Among industry, this is a tough one: On the one hand, most wound care patients have so many comorbidities that traditional pre and post-clinical studies are designed such that they exclude vast amounts of patients because traditional investigators otherwise do not know how to control for those variables.
+Among industry, this is a tough one: On the one hand, most wound care patients have so many comorbidities that traditional pre and post-market clinical trials in this space are designed such that they exclude vast amounts of patients because traditional investigators otherwise do not know how to control for those variables.
 The result is that the enrolled patients–both in terms of wound sizes and overall health–do not resemble actual patients eventually treated in “real-life” clinical settings.
 Why is this important?
 Because as regulators and payers increase scrutiny of certain types of wound care modalities, we find that even the best-in-class organizations do not have the caliber of Real World Evidence (RWE) data registries and engines to counter a sustained scrutiny of cost effectiveness.
 Moreover, the players in this space traditionally have been hesitant to band together to combine resources and/or collectively lobby (in part due to the notion that a small number of firms are producing the majority of the limited data).
 Should ACOs, private payers, and especially CMS turn their attention to certain advanced wound care modalities before such firms have enacted the systems to counter it, then not just companies–but perhaps entire segments of advanced wound care–could in theory vanish faster than they appeared in the first place.

 Are you facing a wound care discovery, due diligence, or groundwork challenge that requires trusted expertise readily available at your disposal?
 Contact us today to become a keener wound care executive.